pabloazurduy/pymc-tutorial/README.md

     data_generator = pm.Poisson("data_generator", theta, observed=obs) # likelihood function (the poisson will describe the data distribution given the parameter value)
     # we sometimes (usually) don't know the shape of the posterior
     # but we can sample from it using mcmc
-    data_generator_sim = pm.Poisson("data_generator", theta) # we usually have to duplicate the likelihood function so we can have a traced sampling from the posterior trace = pm.sample(1000) # samples of the posterior using MCMC
+    data_generator_sim = pm.Poisson("data_generator", theta) # we usually have to duplicate the likelihood function so we can have a traced sampling from the posterior.
+This is actually a "posterior predictive distribution (?)" trace = pm.sample(1000) # samples of the posterior using MCMC

 ```